-For comorbidities, we used the Patient Registry Index (PRI) with 15 levels, a modified version of whether the patients are long-term users of drugs from other drug groups on the same ATC-level than the drug of interest, was set as a binary indicator.
+For comorbidities, we used the Patient Registry Index (PRI) with 15 levels, a modified version of Charlson Comorbidity Index (14).
+Longterm use of other medications (other drug use), defined as whether the patients are long-term users of drugs from other drug groups on the same ATC-level than the drug of interest, was set as a binary indicator.
 County of residence was categorized according to the four health regions in Norway (north, mid, south-east, west and unknown).
 Parity was defined for females at index date.